mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that writes into afile the result of a command.
+Script that duplicates the last line in a file.
 ~
 ~
 ~